cbalfour/internal-cs/tech/email.rst

 To access email in your mailbox using IMAPs configure your email client with the following settings:

-    Server: imap.cs.uct.ac.za
+    Server: ``imap.cs.uct.ac.za``
     Require secure connection using either SSL or TLS.
 This setting is usually hidden away under Advanced configuration.
-    Authentication using your unix username and password.
+    Authentication using your :ref:`cs_unix_credentials`.

 To send email from on-campus you should configure your email client to use the following outgoing SMTP settings.
-From home you can either use these settings or your internet service providers (ISP) SMTP settings.
+From home you can either use these settings or your internet service providers (ISP) SMTP settings:

-    Server: smtp.cs.uct.ac.za
+    Server: ``smtp.cs.uct.ac.za``
     Require secure connection using either SSL or TLS.
 This setting is usually hidden away under Advanced configuration Require authentication
-    Authenticate using your CS unix username and password.
+    Authenticate using your :ref:`cs_unix_credentials`.

 Unix Shell
 ----------

-It is also currently possible to access your mailbox as a local Maildir folder from the Departmental unix shell server using the following available text-based email clients:
+It is also currently possible to access your mailbox as a local Maildir folder from the Departmental :ref:`shell` using the following available text-based email clients:

 *    alpine (similar to the deprecated Pine email client)
 *    mutt